Dr. Byron Brown's DEA number is:

 - Interactive Tutorials - Watch color audio-visual presentations.
 During the presentation, the tutorial will ask you questions.
 If you answer incorrectly, it will explain the topic in more detail.
 If you have a slow internet connection, we will mail you a disc for a small fee to cover shipping/handling so that you don't have to download anything.

 - Flash Cards - You will have access to hundreds of electronic flash cards that will help you to memorize just about everything you'll need for the PTCB exam.
-This incudes drug names, the metric system, the English system, medical abbreviations, and more.
+This incudes drug names, the metric system, the English system, roman numerals, and more.
 The demo here is just a small sample of what you'll get after you register for our course.
 You will be able to access these flash cards from any web enabled device such as your phone, tablet, or computer.

 - Relaxation - Hey, this isn't academia where they will boot you out the door when the class is over according to their schedule.
 We invite you to relax, as the QuickTestPrep.com course is catered to your schedule.
 You may attend the minimum mandatory classes on the syllabus before taking the PTCB exam.
 However, if you need the extra help, you may attend optional tutoring sessions every week and re-take the course several times before taking the exam (up to 1 year).
 There is no extra charge for all of this extra instruction.
 The earlier you register before your anticipated certification date, the more live tutoring and classes you may attend before taking the PTCB exam.
 This almost unlimited instruction is the reason why 99% of our students pass the PTCB exam.
 You are welcome to learn at your own pace and on your own personal schedule.